 This city whose slogan is “Close to everything…away from it all,” is situated in the heart of the Interstate 4 corridor between Tampa and Orlando, and it is anything but a bedroom community for these two larger cities.

-Lakeland is home to Publix corporate headquarters and an Amazon distribution center (slated to open August 2014).
+Lakeland is home to Publix corporate headquarters and an Amazon distribution center.
 Other key employers in the area include the Polk County School District and Lakeland Regional Medical Center.
 These employers make it possible for tens of thousands of residents to earn a living each year, but what is it about this city that entices more than 100,000 people to truly live here?
 Sit back and read on.
 We’re about to tell you.

-For Crystal Mathewson who works at a Publix pharmacy in north Lakeland, it’s the feeling that we operate at a slower pace here than in south Florida, where she lived previously.
+For Crystal Mason who works at a Publix pharmacy in Lakeland, it’s the feeling that we operate at a slower pace here than in south Florida, where she lived previously.

-“The people are much nicer than in south Florida,” Mathewson says.
+“The people are much nicer than in south Florida,” Mason says.

 Lakelanders love to be outdoors.
 From notable festivals such as Mayfaire-by-the-Lake, which is an annual juried fine art show held every Mother’s Day weekend, to the annual SUN ‘n FUN International Fly-in and Expo, this community makes good use of its outdoor spaces.
 It is named after the 13 natural lakes it possesses, so fishing, skiing and other water-based opportunities abound.
 Lakeland’s beautiful scenic backdrop and interesting architecture have attracted filmmakers to this area several times.
 Movies filmed here include: